hm-lang/core/proposals/README.md

     # TODO: figure out a nice syntax for this method to automatically
     # be defined IF replace is defined, and to return a null in replace,
     # but allow it to be overridden if remove is defined separately.
+    # TODO: maybe require this for all containers that we use, so that things work "as expected"
     ;;remove?()?: t

     # present only if underlying container supports inserting a new element (before `peak()`)
+    # TODO: maybe require this for all containers that we use, so that things work "as expected"
     ;;insert?(T): null

     # replaces the element at `next()` based on the passed-in value,